Minca, Santa Marta, Magdalena, Colombia

 - Bird Observations (DATAVES)

 Next, let’s download our data.
-Unzip and move this to your version-controlled R Project’s data
+Unzip and move this to your version-controlled R Project’s data folder.

 - Read in the data for Colombia’s ecoregions, roads, and bird observations